-- 1. Due to the adverse economic situation within Hungary the vacancy rate of the Hungarian real estate portfolio is expected to increase; it is assumed that both smaller retailers and some of the existing major brands will continue to give back their leased sites.
-This in turn will result in a decline in sales revenue generated by the Hungarian real estate in the foreseeable future.
+- 1. Despite the adverse economic situation within Hungary the vacancy rate of the Hungarian real estate portfolio is not expected to decrease further.
+Also in spite of the slight growth of retail sales no further significant demand expansion expected for retail properties in the foreseeable future.
 In addition to this we also expect a lack of new multinational companies from entering into the market and a decreasing willingness on the part of local retailers to expand.
-Furthermore, Hungarian government legislation restricting the retail trade has also impacted the letting in the retail sector. - 2.
-Due to unfavorable market conditions the re-leasing of vacant real estates has become more difficult at the same time rental prices have dropped and property owners are only able to garner lower rental fees than compared to prior years. - 3.
-In response to the hard economic environment of the Hungarian banking sector, banks have decreased the number of branches they operate; consequently more sites previously leased by banks have also became vacant. - 4.
-Due to the adverse economic environment and difficult market conditions prevalent in Hungary, many important and internationally renowned tenants have recently decided to cease their entire operations within the Hungarian market.
-In order to offset the unfavorable economic situation in Hungary, the Group has expanded its real estate portfolio outside of Hungary during the period and intends to continue to do so in the future. - 5.
-The difficult market conditions in Hungary have also forced certain service providers especially those representing high value added services to reduce their activities within Hungary.
+Furthermore, Hungarian government legislation restricting the retail trade has also impacted the letting in the retail sector. - Due to unfavorable market conditions the re-leasing of vacant real estates is still difficult at the same time rental prices have dropped and property owners are only able to garner lower rental fees than compared to prior years. - 3.
+Due to the adverse economic environment and difficult market conditions prevalent in Hungary, many important and internationally renowned tenants have recently decided to cease their operations within the Hungarian market. - In order to offset the unfavorable economic situation in Hungary, the Group has expanded its real estate portfolio outside of Hungary during last years and intends to continue to do so in the future. - 4.
+The market conditions in Hungary have also forced certain service providers especially those representing high value added services to reduce their activities within Hungary.